-- 1. All students living on the left side of the roadway shall exit the bus and move to a point 10 to 15 feet in front of the right bumper and wait for the driver to signal that is safe to cross.
-Be alert for the danger signal (Driver will honk horn) if the situation changes, and the driver detects a danger, look to the driver for instructions. - 2.
-Check in both directions and walk directly across the road.
+1. All students living on the left side of the roadway shall exit the bus and move to a point 10 to 15 feet in front of the right bumper and wait for the driver to signal that is safe to cross.

-- 3. Never cross the road behind the bus. - 4.
+- 2. Check in both directions and walk directly across the road. - 3.
+Never cross the road behind the bus. - 4.
 CAUTION!
 Be alert for vehicles that do not stop when the bus is loading or unloading students. - 5.
 Obey all traffic signals and signs on your way to and from the bus stop.

-PROHIBITED ITEMS
+Prohibited Items

 - 1. Tobacco.

 - 2. Live animals or insects.

 - 3. Glass containers.

 - 4. Alcoholic beverages, harmful drugs or chemicals.

 - 5. Weapons and explosive devices.

-- 6. Any object (i.e. musical instrument, shop project) too large to be carried by the student.
+6. Any object (musical instrument, shop project) too large to be carried by the student.
 All other items must be kept on the student's lap or within the seating compartment and may not deny another student a seat.

-- 7. Balls or Balloons

-- 8. Skateboards

-- 9. Matches and cigarette lighters.
+- 7. Balls or Balloons. - 8.
+Matches and cigarette lighters.

-- 10. Food or drinks (no eating or drinking on the bus is permitted).
+9. Food or drinks (no eating or drinking on the bus is permitted).
+Water will be permitted in a resealable, non-breakable container.

-- 11. Radios, tape players, headphones, CD players or any other electronic device that is too large to fit in a pocket or backpack.

-- 12. Chewing gum.
+- 10. Chewing gum.

-- 13. Lasers or mirrors used to reflect light.
+- 11. Lasers or mirrors used to reflect light.

+- 12. Fire Works.

+- 13. Sound producing electronic devices.

-\The above list of prohibited items may not include all prohibited items.
-At the discretion of the Transportation Department, an item may be determined to be inappropriate or prohibited from the bus.
+The above list of prohibited items may not include all prohibited items.
+At the discretion of the Transportation Department an item may be determined to be inappropriate or prohibited from the bus.